Samford Bulldogs men's basketball

 The Samford Bulldogs men's basketball team is the basketball team that represents Samford University in Homewood, Alabama, United States.
 The school's team currently competes in the Southern Conference.
-They are currently led by head coach Bucky McMillan and play their home games at the Pete Hanna Center.
+They are currently led by head coach Lennie Acuff and play their home games at the Pete Hanna Center.
+The Bulldogs have appeared three times in the NCAA tournament, most recently in 2024.